data-catering/data-caterer-docs/docs/docs/guide/data-source/http/http.md

         1. Click on `Select data type` and select `string`
         1. Click `Regex` and enter `ID[0-9]{8}`

-We first get the column `bodyContent`, then get the nested schema and get the column `id` and add metadata stating that `id` should follow the patter `ID[0-9]{8}`.
+We first get the field `bodyContent`, then get the nested schema and get the field `id` and add metadata stating that `id` should follow the patter `ID[0-9]{8}`.

 Let's try run again, and hopefully we should see some proper ID values.